falcout/small_projects/README.md

 # Small Projects

-This is just a collection of small projects that I build on a daily basis either to help me or to improve my abilities.
+A collection of small projects that I build regularly, either to assist me or to sharpen my skills.